 5. Helps Lower High Cholesterol

 A diet rich in fiber has been correlated with a lower incidence of heart disease, partially due to its ability to help lower high cholesterol levels.
 Barley nutrition’s high source of insoluble fiber is mostly responsible for giving it its heart health benefits because it inhibits the amount of bad cholesterol that can be absorbed by the intestines.
+As such, it’s one of the most recommended cholesterol-lowering foods.

 In a 2004 study, 28 men with high cholesterol levels were put on a diet containing high amounts of barley, with roughly 20 percent of overall calories coming from whole grain barley.
 After five weeks, total cholesterol, HDL “good” cholesterol and triacylglycerols levels all showed significant improvements.